smib98/Automation-Anywhere/README.md

 # Automation-Anywhere
 A JavaScript based drag and drop workflow builder.
-This is to be used as part of a greater project to allow everyday users to bring automation to their jobs in a similar way to how Power Automate works.
+This is to be used as part of a greater project im working on to allow everyday users to bring automation to their jobs in a similar way to how Power Automate works.

 This is only part of a bigger project i'm working on and uses Flowy.js at its core.
 Please feel free to re-use this however you wish.